 Peas, Is there any veggie more stereotypically spring than garden peas?
 Peas are a frequent ingredient of Primavera, a pasta dish that literally translates from several romantic languages meaning “spring.”
 For a dish that tastes like spring and smells like Italy, try this beloved Primavera recipe from the New York Times.

 Rhubarb is another newcomer to the market in March.
 We love to whip up a batch of rhubarb ketchup and keep it in the refrigerator throughout the spring.
-It’s a little more tart than regular ketchup and can be used on a larger variety of foods, including roasted vegetables, veggie burgers, all types of meats, chicken and scallops.
+It’s a little more tart than regular ketchup and can be used on a larger variety of foods, including roasted vegetables, veggie burgers, all types of meats, chicken, and scallops.
 We don’t use a precise recipe so each batch is slightly different.
-Basically, we chop an onion and a few stalks of rhubarb and combine them with a large pinch of cinnamon, a couple teaspoons of molasses, about 1/2 teaspoon of salt, a couple tablespoons of water and a tablespoon or two of sugar in a medium pot.
+Basically, we chop an onion and a few stalks of rhubarb and combine them with a large pinch of cinnamon, a couple of teaspoons of molasses, about 1/2 teaspoon of salt, a couple of tablespoons of water and a tablespoon or two of sugar in a medium pot.
 Bring the mixture to a simmer and let it cook for about 30 minutes, stirring regularly.
 After cooking, taste to adjust the seasonings.
 The result is unique and delicious ketchup!

 Radishes are another great pick this time of year.
-They come in a large variety of colors, shapes, sizes and flavors.
-Look for Cherry Belle, Easter Egg and Champion, which are three of our spring favorites.
-A simple way to prepare radishes is to slice them thinly and dress them with seasoned rice wine vinegar, olive oil, a pinch of salt and black pepper to taste.
+They come in a large variety of colors, shapes, sizes, and flavors.
+Look for Cherry Belle, Easter Egg, and Champion, which are three of our spring favorites.
+A simple way to prepare radishes is to slice them thinly and dress them with seasoned rice wine vinegar, olive oil, a pinch of salt, and black pepper to taste.
 Try this preparation, enjoy them plain (they’re a great snack food served with low-fat dip), mix them in with other vegetables (add slices to a salad, for example) or use them as a condiment to many foods.